AlexisPuga/precise-watcher/README.md

 // Returns an array of chokidar.watch() instances: const watchers = start()

+// To remove some watchers:
+stop(watchers)
-// To remove watchers:
+// To remove all watchers:
-stop(watchers) // ... or just wait for the "exit" event (https://nodejs.org/api/process.html#process_event_exit) to happen.
+stop()
 ```

 ## Examples